 Did you know?

-- Acupuncture has been shown to reduce the intensity and frequency of nausea and vomiting in cancer patients receiving chemotherapy.
+- Acupuncture has been shown to reduce the intensity and frequency of nausea and vomiting in some cancer patients receiving chemotherapy.

-- Acupuncture has been shown to help with dry mouth from radiotherapy, helping you to swallow, eat and drink.
+- Acupuncture has been shown to possibly help with dry mouth from radiotherapy, helping you to swallow, eat and drink.